zar67/cctp-devlog/_posts/2021-12-12-finishing-research-documentation.md

 ---

 ### Tasks
-- Continue writing research sections of research documentation (literature review and findings).
+- First draft of research documentation.
-- Add modifications into prototype.
+- Work on day modifications for prototype.

 ### Summary
 This week I finished up a first draft of my research documentation including some research on UI design, game design, flow etc.